 - 1.1 This document sets out a medium term Economic Development Strategy for Rochford District to 2007.
-It outlines the role Rochford District Council has in developing the local economy and how the Council will work with partners to improve local economic competitiveness. - 1.2 The Strategy links predominantly with Economic Strategies for Essex and South East Essex produced by Essex Economic Partnership (EEP) and South East Essex Economic Strategy (SEEES), and also with the Thames Gateway South Essex (TGSE). - 1.3 The District Council plays a major part in the local economy and everyday provides services to residents of Rochford or encourages others to do so, either through an enabling role, or lobbying on behalf of the community. - 1.4 The Local Government and Housing Act 1989 places a statutory requirement on local authorities to produce an Economic Development Strategy.
+It outlines the role Rochford District Council has in developing the local economy and how the Council will work with partners to improve local economic competitiveness.
+The economic development strategy needs to be read in conjunction with the emerging Local Plan and the Draft Community Strategy.
+Both documents are out for consultation and in turn will impact on this strategy.
+The intention is to review the strategy on an annual basis to keep pace with the changing policy framework and opportunities across the District. - 1.2 The Strategy links predominantly with Economic Strategies for Essex and South East Essex produced by Essex Economic Partnership (EEP) and South East Essex Economic Strategy (SEEES), and also ties in with the emerging Thames Gateway South Essex Economic Development Strategy. - 1.3 The District Council plays a major part in the local economy and every day provides services to residents of Rochford or encourages others to do so, either through an enabling role, or lobbying on behalf of the community. - 1.4 The Local Government and Housing Act 1989 places a statutory requirement on local authorities to produce an Economic Development Strategy.
 The Local Government Act 2000 has added a requirement on local authorities to safeguard the economic, environmental and social well being of their districts. - 1.5 "Our Heritage Our Future" is Rochford District Council's motto and essentially describes the Council's mission.
 Rochford has retained its identity, with green fields and salt marshes, ancient woodlands and open riverbanks.
-With its main towns of Rayleigh and Rochford, and many smaller town and village communities, including Hockley and Great Wakering, the modern Rochford District Council takes its
+With its main towns of Rayleigh and Rochford, and many smaller town and village communities, including Hockley and Great Wakering, the modern Rochford

-- heritage seriously, yet continually reviews and develops its plans for the future. - 1.6 The Council's Corporate Plan and Best Value Performance Plan, effectively the business plan for the Authority, identifies six strategic priorities; - 1.
+District Council takes its heritage seriously, yet continually reviews and develops its plans for the future.

+- 1.6 The Council's Corporate Plan and Best Value Performance Plan, effectively the business plan for the Authority, identifies six key objectives for the Council. - 1.
 Quality Cost Effective Services - 2.
 A Safer and Caring Community - 3.
 Promote a Green and Sustainable Environment - 4.
 Encouraging a Thriving Local Economy - 5.
 Improving Quality of Life for Residents - 6.
 Maintaining and Enhancing Local Heritage and Culture - 1.7 Clearly the Economic Development Strategy is consistent with Strategic Priority Four, Encouraging a Thriving Local Economy, but it also links to the other objectives.